InnoverseTeam/innoverse-docker/docs/docs/home.md

 # Innoverse Docker
-- Hi from Innoverse Docker.
+- Hi from Innoverse Docker Docs.
-- This project is a official Docker Compose setup for self-hosting a all Innoverse Server.
+- This project is a official setup for self-hosting all Innoverse Server.

+# Informations
+- If you want see the open source of the project, go to the github [InnoverseTeam](https://github.com/InnoverseTeam/).